jstar88/opbe/README.md

 creates an estimation of their behavior.
 This estimation is improved analyzing behavior for infinite simulations, so to test opbe accuracy you have to set speedsim(dragosim)'s battles amount to a big number, such as 3k.

 ---

+### Quick Start
+Ok, seems so cool!
+How i can use it?
+You can check in **implementations** directory for your game version, read the installation.txt file

+---